-- 2.5.
-Certain of the proposed amendments threaten the success and optimal functioning of especially public schools that provide quality education to learners and have proven to be successful through major and additional expenses borne by the parents of such learners in order to maintain the public infrastructure of such public schools through the SGBs, besides appointing additional educators from own financial resources in order to improve the educator to learner ratio of a public school in the interest of quality basic education. - 2.6.
+- 2.6.
 AfriForum is concerned that the objectionable amendments would result in the discouragement of parents of learners to be involved and committed, and to assume responsibility for the organisation, governance and funding of public schools in partnership with the state, should the very same SGB which they had elected no longer be able to perform its functions in partnership with the state, but instead find that its functions and powers have been taken over by increased state control.
 It would potentially serve to undermine the trust and confidence in the public school system to continue providing quality education in those schools which have thus far been able to do so by means of proper management and governance. - 2.7.
 AfriForum's criticisms are based on a careful consideration of the educational impact on all members of society dependant on education in public schools.
 It is also based on consideration of judgements of the Constitutional Court in their full context. - 2.8.
-The comments are also based on educational research by leaders in education who have published on the subject and on the importance of rather strengthening the participation of parents and communities in public schools, instead of eroding the powers and functions of SGBs.3 - 2.9.
-Before AfriForum proceeds to comment on specific provisions, it is appropriate to refer to certain key decisions of our courts, including the Constitutional Court, with reference to basic education and public schools, the specific design and model of public schools, as well as the different roles and responsibilities of the various role players, namely the state, SGBs, parents, principals and provincial departments.
+The comments are also based on educational research by leaders in education who have published on the subject and on the importance of rather strengthening the participation of parents and communities in public schools, instead of eroding the powers and functions of SGBs.2 - 2.9.
+Before AfriForum proceeds to comment on specific provisions, it is appropriate to refer to certain key decisions of our courts, including the Constitutional Court, with reference to basic education and public schools, the specific design and model of public schools, as well as the different roles and responsibilities of the various role players, namely the state, SGBs, parents, principals, and provincial departments. - 2.10.
+The judgments of the Constitutional Court and its pronouncement on the balancing of the rights, powers, and functions of the various role players, already serve as a pronouncement of the law on the existing provisions in a balanced and guiding manner. - 2.11.
+This begs the question why certain key amendments are proposed at all, especially in relation to the interference with policymaking powers of SGBs.
+It begs the question what the underlying political agenda is of the National

-^{3.} See for instance the following academic research and contributions: Nombasa Ncediwe Soga, Self-managing schools in Gauteng: challenges and opportunities for school-based managers (submitted in partial fulfilment of the requirements for the degree of Master of Education in the subject Education Management, University of South Africa, 2004).
+^{2.} See for instance the following academic research and contributions: Nombasa Ncediwe Soga, Self-managing schools in Gauteng: challenges and opportunities for school-based managers (submitted in partial fulfilment of the requirements for the degree of Master of Education in the subject Education Management, University of South Africa, 2004).

-- 2.10.
-The judgments of the Constitutional Court and its pronouncement on the balancing of the rights, powers and functions of the various role players, already serve as a pronouncement of the law on the existing provisions in a balanced and guiding manner. - 2.11.
-This begs the question why certain key amendments are proposed at all in particular in relation to the interference with policymaking powers of SGBs.
-It begs the question what the underlying political agenda is of the National Executive with certain of the proposed amendments and what it seeks to achieve. - 2.12.
+Executive with certain of the proposed amendments and what it seeks to achieve.

+2.12.
 The courts have not identified shortcomings in the legislation which would necessitate or prompt amendments regarding the policymaking powers and other functions of SGBs.
-On the contrary, as we shall see, where shortcomings had been pointed out on the side of the Minister, the shortcomings in question have still not received any attention and in fact, seem to be ignored.4
+On the contrary, as will be outlined below, where shortcomings had been pointed out on the side of the Minister, the shortcomings in question have still not received attention and in fact, seem to be ignored.3